Adaptive BEM with optimal convergence rates for the Helmholtz equation: Numerical Experiments

 \subsubsection{Non-convex case}

 First, we comment on the non-convex case.
 Figure~\ref{fig:ex1:compare_marking} (left) shows the convergence rate of $\eta_\ell^2$ for $k=1$ and different marking strategies.
 We compare uniform refinement to standard D\"orfler marking (i.e., with Algorithm~\ref{algorithm} without Step~(v)) as well as to the expanded D\"orfler marking (Algorithm~\ref{algorithm}), both using $\theta = 0.4$.
-The experiments show that uniform mesh-refinement leads to a suboptimal rate of $\OO(N^{-2/3})$ for $\eta_\ell^2$, while adaptive refinement with Algorithm~\ref{algorithm} leads to the improved rate $\OO(N^{-\delta})$ with $\delta = 1.075$, independently of the actual marking.
+The experiments show that uniform mesh-refinement leads to a suboptimal rate $\eta_\ell^2 = \OO(N^{-2/3})$, while adaptive refinement with Algorithm~\ref{algorithm} leads to the improved rate $\OO(N^{-\delta})$ with $\delta = 1.075$, independently of the actual marking.
 Empirically, the results generated by employing the standard D\"orfler marking are of no difference compared to the results generated by employing the expanded D\"orfler marking.
 The same observation is made for all computations (not displayed).
+While the optimal rate for a smooth solution (without edge singularities) is $\OO(N^{-3/2})$, we refer to a heuristic argument from~\cite[Section 7.3]{cmps} that, in the presence of edge singularities, isotropic mesh-refinement can only lead to a reduced order of $\OO(N^{-1})$, which is, in fact, observed here.

 Figure~\ref{fig:ex1:compare_marking} (right) compares uniform vs.\ adaptive refinement for fixed $\theta = 0.4$ but various $k \in \{1,2,4,8,16\}$.
 As expected, the preasymptotic phase increases with $k$, but adaptive mesh-refinement asymptotically regains improved convergence rates for every $k$.
 For $k=8$ and $k=16$, the last mesh of the preasymptotic phase is marked with a black symbol.
 Table~\ref{table:epwl} displays the number of elements per wavelength, when asymptotic convergence behavior kicks in.